ESPR3SS0/EasyPour/docs/index.md

 ---
-title: MochaFlow — Markdown Reports to HTML/PDF
+title: PourOver — Markdown Reports to HTML/PDF
 ---

-# MochaFlow
+# PourOver

 Turn tidy Python objects into Markdown, then to clean HTML and simple PDFs with a tiny, friendly API and a simple CLI.

 Highlights
 - Build a `Report` of nested `Section`s with text, `Table`s, and `Image`s.
 - Render Markdown to HTML with tasteful defaults, or to PDF via ReportLab.
-- Use from Python or the command line (`python -m mochaflow.cli`).
+- Use from Python or the command line (`python -m pourover.cli`).

 Features
 - Streamlit integration: `Report.show_streamlit()` with configurable tabs and hooks